CERT-Polska/karton/docs/task_headers_payloads.rst

 If Karton-System finds that a task matches any of subsets defined by consumer queue filters then the task will be routed to that queue.

-Following the convention proposed in examples above, it means that `GenericUnpacker` will get all tasks that apply to samples directly runnable in sandbox (regardless of target platform) or Windows 32-bit only scripts.
+Following the convention proposed in examples above, it means that ``GenericUnpacker`` will get all tasks contain samples directly runnable in sandboxes (regardless of target platform) or Windows 32-bit only scripts.

 Headers can be used to process our input differently, depending on the kind of sample: